Eling Tide Mill

 How does a tide mill work?

 Visitors can see grain being milled by harnessing the power of the tide and buy freshly milled flour.
-Obviously, the milling times depends in large part on the tide timetable, so it is a very good idea to check the mill website for timetables before making a special trip.
+Obviously, the milling times depends on the tide timetable, so it is a very good idea to check the mill website for timetables before making a special trip.
 Of course, you can still visit the mill and see the milling machinery at any time, even if the tide is not cooperating!
+When we visited the tide was out, so no milling was taking place, but we could still see the water wheels and milling mechanism up close.

 About Eling Tide Mill